 In developing economies, the stability of the insurance industry often faces unique challenges due to economic volatility and limited regulatory capacities.
 For instance, in Brazil, the insurance sector has shown promising growth but remains susceptible to economic fluctuations.
 The Superintendence of Private Insurance (SUSEP) reported that the Brazilian insurance market experienced an increase in premiums written, reaching R\$270.1 billion in 2020, driven by factors such as increased demand for health and auto insurance (SUSEP, 2021).
 In India, another developing economy, the insurance industry has been marked by rapid expansion.
-The Insurance market grew at a compound annual growth rate (CAGR) of 16.44% from 2015 to 2020, with total premiums reaching ₹6.31 trillion in 2020 (IRDAI, 2021).
+The Insurance Regulatory and Development Authority of India (IRDAI) revealed that the Indian insurance market grew at a compound annual growth rate (CAGR) of 16.44% from 2015 to 2020, with total premiums reaching ₹6.31 trillion in 2020 (IRDAI, 2021).
 These examples underscore the evolving nature of insurance stability in developing economies, as growth potential is balanced with the need for robust regulatory frameworks.